 Finding Regulatory Disclosure

-As you check out various broker websites and account options in your search for DMA access, be mindful of regulatory disclosures.
+Consider regulatory disclosures as you check out various broker websites and account options for DMA access.
 All reputable brokers, as well as the ones we’ve highlighted, clearly outline their compliance with relevant regulations governing DMA trading.
 Here’s what to look for:

-- Membership in Regulated Exchanges: Ensure the broker is a member of a reputable and well-regulated exchange, such as the Financial Industry Regulatory Authority (FINRA) in the US or the Financial Conduct Authority (FCA) in the UK.
+- Membership in Regulated Exchanges: Ensure the broker is a member of a reputable and well-regulated exchange, such as the US Financial Industry Regulatory Authority (FINRA) or the UK’s Financial Conduct Authority (FCA).
 Membership signifies adherence to strict exchange rules and investor protection measures.

-- Regulatory Compliance Statements: Look for clear statements on the broker’s website or account information pages that explicitly mention their compliance with DMA trading regulations.
+- Regulatory Compliance Statements: Look for clear statements on the broker’s website or account information pages explicitly mentioning their compliance with DMA trading regulations.
 This demonstrates transparency and accountability.

 Exploring Regulatory Resources